There is a photograph in the Church of the men from Butterton who joined H.M Forces for WWI. They are:

 There is still no official authorisation as regards Doubly Thankful status but we have researched long and hard and are totally satisfied we have earned the status of a Doubly Thankful Village.

-Under the umbrella of the nationwide 'Battle's Over' Celebrations, Butterton is, amongst other events, joining in a Beacon and Bells Event to mark the end of the Centenary Celebrations of WWI.
+Under the umbrella of the nationwide 'Battle's Over' Celebrations, Butterton is, amongst other events, joined in a Beacon and Bells Event to mark the end of the Centenary Celebrations of WWI.
 As you know, all our men who served in WWI came home.
 This makes us a Thankful Village.
-Similarly, all our serving personnel survived WW11 which makes us a Doubly Thankful Village, one of only seventeen in the UK.
+Similarly, all our serving personnel survived WWII which makes us a Doubly Thankful Village, one of only seventeen in the UK.
 As part of an upgrade of our six church bells, the treble was recently cast, inscribed as a 'Thankful Bell' to mark the villages status.
 This bell was kindly donated by the Keltek Trust.

 Please contact Maggie Risby- 01538 304115 or email firstname.lastname@example.org for more details.